JohannesBuchner/PinNUTS/README.rst

 PinNUTS is not No-U-Turn-Sampler
 ===================================

-PinNUTS is an improved Hamiltonian Monte Carlo algorithm with high acceptance rates.
+PinNUTS🥜 is an improved Hamiltonian Monte Carlo algorithm with high acceptance rates.
 It benefits from avoiding trajectories from u-turning and a multinomial acceptance scheme.
 It is not NUTS.

+PinNUTS is dynamic euclidean HMC with multinomial trajectory sampling, but DEHMCMTS doesn't sound like peanuts🥜🥜🥜.

 Content
 -------